 One of the best things I ate in Spain was Spanish Octopus (Pulpo a la Gallega)— a Galician-style dish that’s as simple as it is delicious.
 The first time I tried it was at Mercat de la Boqueria in Barcelona.
 Served warm on a wooden plate, dressed with nothing more than olive oil, sea salt,…

-Spanish braised beef cheeks (carrilleras de ternera) are slow-cooked in red wine and aromatics until meltingly tender, creating a rich, glossy sauce that’s perfect with creamy mash, polenta or crusty bread.
-I first mentioned them in my What to Eat in Spain post, but they deserve their own spotlight here.
-I actually first tasted them…
+This braised beef cheeks recipe is slow-cooked in red wine and aromatics until meltingly tender, creating a rich, glossy sauce that’s perfect with creamy mash, polenta or crusty bread.
+Known in Spain as carrilleras de ternera, it’s a dish that feels both rustic and generous—simple ingredients, cooked slowly, with big flavour at the end.
+If…

 Tortilla de Patatas (Spanish Potato Omelette)